bernardoamc/itp_tldr/README.md

 The tool everyone needs to reason about Safari's ITP by providing **real-time** statistics as you navigate through different domains.

-Safari's ITP Debug Mode is far from helpful, this tool is an attempt to make your life as a developer a bit easier.
+Safari's ITP Debug Mode lacks information, this tool is an attempt to make your life as a developer a bit easier.

 ## How does it work?